• Skip to primary navigation

 Prepare the vegetables

-If you are in a hurry you could microwave the potatoes for 3 to 4 minutes on full power.
+If you are in a hurry you can microwave the potatoes for 3 to 4 minutes on full power.

 While the potatoes are baking, peel and chop the vegetables and mince the garlic.
 Because this dish is made with ground beef, you don’t want large chunks of vegetables, so cut them into approximately half-inch (or just over 1cm) dice.